 You may have just the person in mind.
-If not, think about turning to your ConnectNow tools to find the right fit.
+If not, think about turning to your web-based ParishSOFT tools to find the right fit.
 This could be a wonderful opportunity to engage parishioners who may or may not have volunteered before but would be eager to offer their gifts if asked!

 Filtering & Data Mining

-Now might also be the time to consider setting up a Member Workgroup responsible for brainstorming and establishing a marketing plan for the parish as a whole, beginning with your Religious Education offerings.
-These would be your go-to folks for ideas on engaging not only parishioners but also the community in the life of the parish.
+Now might also be the time to consider setting up a specific Member Workgroup for this task.
+This group of parishioners would be responsible for brainstorming and establishing a marketing plan for the parish as a whole, beginning with your Religious Education offerings.
+Ideally, they would be your go-to folks for ideas on engaging not only parishioners, but also the larger community, in the life of the parish.

 It starts with a plan

 Marketing your religious education programs and other parish offerings can be as simple or as involved as you would like it to be.
-Subscribe to ParishSOFT News to ensure you receive our next blog article: Establishing a Marketing Plan.
+Subscribe to ParishSOFT News to ensure you receive our next blog article: Publicize, Advertise, and Promote – Religious Education.

-Have ideas about how ConnectNow has made a difference for your religious education programs?
+Have ideas to share about how ParishSOFT has made a difference for your religious education program?
 Leave us a comment below!

-Curious to learn more about how ConnectNow Family Suite can support your parish programs?
+Curious to learn more about how ParishSOFT Family Suite can support your parish programs?
 Call ParishSOFT at 866.930.4774 x 7, or sign up for a free demo.